Liah Greenfeld: Mind, Modernity, Madness: The Impact of Culture on Human Experience

-Mind, Modernity, Madness demonstrates this model of the scientific study of culture and the mind, by focusing on “madness” or the “big three” mental diseases of schizophrenia, bipolar disorder, and depression.
+Mind, Modernity, Madness demonstrates this model of the scientific study of culture and the mind, by focusing on "madness" or the "big three" mental diseases of schizophrenia, bipolar disorder, and depression.
 According to Greenfeld, modern culture is the result of the emergence of national consciousness.
-“Nationalism is, above all, a form of consciousness which projects the image of social/political reality as consisting of sovereign communities of inclusive (that is cutting through lines of status and class) identity, whose members are fundamentally equal.”
+"Nationalism is, above all, a form of consciousness which projects the image of social/political reality as consisting of sovereign communities of inclusive (that is cutting through lines of status and class) identity, whose members are fundamentally equal."
 National consciousness presupposes a secular, egalitarian world-view, wherein all individuals are understood to be members of an inherently equal elite.
 All identities are imaginable and theoretically possible for all individuals within the secular egalitarian worldview.
 While this consciousness allows for endless possibility, it also requires endless choice.
-“It is modern culture—specifically the presumed equality of all members of society, secularism, and choice in self-definition, implied in the national consciousness—that makes the formation of the individual identity difficult.. .The more choices one has, the less secure one becomes in the choices already made (by one or for one) and making up one’s mind—literally, in the sense of constructing one’s identity—grows increasingly difficult.”
+"It is modern culture—specifically the presumed equality of all members of society, secularism, and choice in self-definition, implied in the national consciousness—that makes the formation of the individual identity difficult.. .The more choices one has, the less secure one becomes in the choices already made (by one or for one) and making up one's mind—literally, in the sense of constructing one's identity—grows increasingly difficult."
 The burden of navigating these infinite choices falls upon the individual mind, and stymies the function of the will.
 Like any environmental stimulus on the body, the biological brain, within which the mind and culture function, is necessarily also physically affected (just as food choices affect the physical body, or a biological process such as a trophic cascade).

-Criticism
+Criticisms

 Nationalism: Five Roads to Modernity

 In Nationalism: Five Roads to Modernity, Greenfeld confessed: "I was bewildered by the complexity of historical evidence and periodically discouraged by the sheer quantity of the material.
 At times I despaired of my ability not to sin against and yet make sense of it, and questioned the feasibility of historical sociology (either as historical or as sociology)" (Greenfeld 1992, 26).
 Referring to this admission, Raymond Pearson remarked: "In this one regard, historians would generally endorse her judgment."
 Pearson criticized Greenfeld's "scant respect for secondary literature" and her "Procrustean" approach.
 Pearson stressed that his review is by no means exhaustive: "To most historians, the objections to what the cover blurb calls 'this historically oriented work in sociology' are so numerous as to positively jostle for attention.
 Only a selection of complaints can be accommodated within the confines of this review."
 In his short review of Nationalism, Fritz Stern found the German section "particularly weak" and overall concluded: "The author's reach is far greater than her grasp."